xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 ## Conclusion

-This project was designed to release hot builds quickly and easily without wasting your time.
+This project was designed to release quick and valuable builds without wasting your time.
-One of the most interesting features of it, is that you can integrate it easily with the CI/CD servers.
+One of the most interesting features is that you can integrate it easily with a CI/CD server.
-You can schedule a build each day or you can subscribe to some GitHub hook, for instance you can perform the release after a merge is made to some specific branch or when a git tag is created.
+For instance, you could schedule a build every night or you could subscribe to some GitHub hook and perform the release after a merge is made or a Git tag created.
-We're currently using it and it's helping a lot.
+We're currently using it and it's helping us a lot.
-We are happy because we don't spend time in releases, our coworkers are happy because they can try the newest version of our different applications and the clients are happy because they are receiving build with much more frequency than before.
+We are happy because we don't end up spending time in releases, our coworkers are happy because they can try the newest version of our different applications and the clients are happy because they are receiving builds with much more frequency than before.
-For all of these and more I recommend you to give it a try and then tell me what do you think!
+For all these reasons and more I recommend you give it a try and then tell me what you think!